stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

         content: |
           During the [historical replication job](#log-based-incremental-replication-terminology) for a table using {{ page.title }}, two things will happen:

-          1. Stitch will retrieve and store the maximum log position ID from the logs.
+          1. Stitch will retrieve and store the maximum log position from the logs.
           2. Stitch will use a `SELECT`-based approach to replicate the table in full.
 If this were a SQL query, it would look like this:

              ```sql